How measuring a quantum field affects entanglement harvesting: Introduction

 \section{Introduction}

-The entanglement structure of quantum field theories (QFTs) plays a relevant role in a variety of phenomena, ranging from quantum energy teleportation~\cite{Hotta2009,Hotta2011} to the black hole information loss problem~\cite{Preskill1992}, including understanding the confinement transition phase in quantum chromodynamics~\cite{Klebanov2008}, and finding a measurement theory for quantum fields~\cite{ReehSchlieder,Schlieder1968,Sorkin,Borsten2021}.
+The entanglement structure of quantum field theories (QFTs) plays a relevant role in a variety of phenomena, ranging from quantum energy teleportation~\cite{Hotta2009,Hotta2011} and the black hole information loss problem~\cite{Preskill1992}, to the probing of the confinement transition phase in quantum chromodynamics~\cite{Klebanov2008,Jokela2021}, and the definition of a measurement theory for quantum fields~\cite{ReehSchlieder,Schlieder1968,Sorkin,Borsten2021}.
 It is well-known that quantum fields generically display classical and quantum correlations between arbitrary regions of spacetime~\cite{SUMMERS, vacuumEntanglement}.
 In fact, the ultraviolet divergence of entanglement entropy~\cite{Bombelli1986} shows that this is a characteristic feature of the algebra of observables itself, rather than just a feature of the state of the quantum field~\cite{witten}.

 This entanglement can in fact be extracted by pairs of particle detectors, i.e., non-relativistic quantum probes which couple locally to the field.
 The entanglement acquired by the particle detectors witnesses the entanglement displayed by the field between the interaction regions.
 This phenomena, first noted in~\cite{Valentini1991} and later rediscovered in~\cite{Reznik2003,Reznik1,Reznik2}, has become known as \textit{entanglement harvesting}~\cite{Salton:2014jaa} and has been the subject of exhaustive study (see, among many others,~\cite{Nick,Cliche2011,Pozas-Kerstjens:2015,Pozas2016,topology,PetarOld,Petar,Ng2,Henderson2018,Henderson2019,Henderson2020,Erickson2020,ericksonNew,Foo2021,carol,Sahu2022,Bueley2022,MendezAvalos2022}).
 Apart from providing an operational way of accessing the entanglement of quantum fields, entanglement harvesting is a proxy witness for the geometry~\cite{Nick,Ng2,Henderson2019} and topology~\cite{topology} of spacetime.